 Many plumbing problems start right at the beginning.
 A shoddy installation is a leak waiting to happen.
 If you’re tackling a DIY project, use the correct type and size of PVC pipe for the job.
 Every joint needs to be perfectly aligned and fully seated before applying adhesive.
 When it’s time for the glue, apply both primer and cement according to the manufacturer’s instructions.
 A clean, properly prepped surface creates a much stronger bond.
 If you’re not 100% confident, it’s always smarter to have a professional handle the plumbing installation to ensure it’s done right from the start.

-Schedule Regular Inspections
+Perform Regular Pipe Inspections

 You don’t have to wait for a puddle to appear to know something’s wrong.
 Regularly checking your pipes can help you catch small issues before they become major disasters.
 Every few months, take a look at the visible PVC pipes in your basement, under sinks, and in utility rooms.
 Look for any signs of moisture, drips, or mineral deposits around the joints.
 Check that fittings feel secure and haven’t loosened.
 Finding a small problem early can save you from a much bigger, more expensive repair.
 If you spot something that doesn’t look right, it’s best to get it checked out by a professional plumber.

-Protect Pipes from Extreme Temperatures
+Protect Your Pipes from Extreme Weather

 Here in Metro Detroit, we know all about extreme temperatures, and those fluctuations can be tough on your plumbing.
 PVC pipes can become brittle in the cold and weak from sun exposure, which leads to cracks and leaks over time.
 For pipes in unheated areas like basements, crawl spaces, or garages, consider adding insulation.
 This simple step is one of the most effective ways to prevent frozen and burst pipes during our harsh winters.
 For any outdoor PVC pipes, make sure they are protected from direct sunlight where possible.
 A little protection goes a long way in extending the life of your plumbing.